skyl4rk/Reddit_bots/README.md

 Scrape Google News using search terms, post to Reddit using googlenews.py.

-Search subreddits using search terms, crosspost to a subreddit using search.py.
+Search subreddits using search terms, crosspost submissions to a subreddit using search.py.

 Mirror a subreddit by crossposting submissions to another subreddit using cities.py.